 "Although Colchester may not be in a big city location, the influence of serious violence and knife crime through County Lines is something we have seen on our streets in recent weeks throughout Colchester and Essex.

 "Our project is ever changing to keep up with the complex issues that surround this subject, which has been making the headlines on the national news of late.

-"Alongside various partner agencies, including the constant support from Essex Police, we are looking forward to continuing and expanding our delivery going forwards in 2019.
+"Alongside various partner agencies, including the constant support from Essex Police, we are looking forward to continuing and expanding our delivery in the future.